sriharsh1104/wchain-/README.md

 ## Contract Overview

-The `Dapp` contract inherits from a `MyToken` contract (assumed to be an ERC20-compatible token) and uses an external ERC20 token (`dappToken`) for staking and rewards.
+The `Dapp` contract inherits from a `UserToken` contract (assumed to be an ERC20-compatible token) and uses an external ERC20 token (`dappToken`) for staking and rewards.
 It implements the following features:

 *   **Tiered Rewards:** Users can deposit tokens into different tiers, each with its own reward rate (in basis points) and lock time (in seconds).
 *   **Whitelisting:** Only whitelisted users can deposit tokens.